jonnew/ONIX/spec/spec.md

       within the _device map index_ portion of the frame
     - The read/write size for each device-specific block is provided in the device map
-    - Perhaps in the future, data type casting information can be provided in the device map, but this is not currently required.
+    - If timing informaiton is passed in the data block, it should be specified how to interpret it (using plain text).

 \newpage
 # `liboepcie`: An Open Ephys ++ API Implementation {#api-imp }